Keemstar: Internet career

 In 2016, Keem falsely accused RuneScape Twitch streamer Tony Winchester—known as RSGloryandGold—of being a pedophile, confusing him with John Phillips, a convicted sex offender who used RuneScape to attract children for sex.
 Keemstar was later proven to be incorrect as Winchester proved his innocence, causing Keem to apologize, fire one of his editors, offer Winchester $1000 (which was refused), and delete his videos related to the matter.
 Winchester later forgave Keem.
 In 2018, Keem founded "Fortnite Friday", an online Fortnite tournament that featured various content creators, streamers, and professional players competing against each other every Friday.
 In 2019, Keem created a spinoff to "Fortnite Friday" called "Minecraft Monday".

+DramaAlert, known as the TMZ of YouTube, grew into a prominent source of news about the YouTube community, with Keemstar hosting short, regularly published episodes that summarized major developments and often featured interviews with people involved in the stories.
+By 2018, the channel had accumulated more than 3.2 million subscribers and over half a billion views.

+The operation later expanded from a one-person project into a remote team that researched stories and prepared material for the program.
+Keemstar remained closely involved in selecting stories, conducting interviews and editing the videos.
+His knowledge of YouTube culture and direct relationships with creators were identified as important factors in the program's growth.

 In April 2019, Keem uploaded a DramaAlert interview featuring YouTuber Etika, who had exhibited unstable behavior in the weeks leading up to the interview.
 During the interview, Etika made several statements predominantly centered around death and his perspectives on the world.
 At one point, he referred to himself as the "antichrist" and expressed a desire to "purge all life".
 Keem questioned Etika on whether his actions leading up to the interview were publicity stunts or if he had genuinely experienced a mental breakdown.
 Etika denied using his actions for publicity and later claimed that life was a "video game" and that "death means nothing"; Keem then inquired that if life were a simulation, "then why live?...
 Just jump off a cliff?
 If it's just a simulation, who cares?"